Lessons from a Unicorn Digital Marketing Assistant Who Actually Does the Work

 I know this is a mental obstacle for a lot of people.
 New unicorn digital marketing assistants and VAs feel overwhelmed about how to get started with a digital portfolio.
 And that makes it even harder to pitch yourself to potential clients.

-So if you need the motivation to just do it and build your confidence, join the challenge today!
-It’s recorded so you can work through it on your own time and get your portfolio done.
+So if you need the motivation to just do it and build your confidence, join the challenge waitlist!
+I’ll let you know the next time I run it.

 Need the In-Demand Hard Skills to Build Your Online Portfolio?